sqlxpert/backup-events-aws/README.md

 ### Security Design Goals

-- Least-privilege roles for the AWS Lambda functions.
+- Least-privilege roles for the AWS Lambda functions

-- A least-privilege queue policy for the "dead letter" queue.

-- Readable IAM policies, formatted as CloudFormation YAML rather than JSON, and broken down into discrete statements by service, resource or principal.
+- Readable IAM policies, formatted as CloudFormation YAML rather than JSON, and broken down into discrete statements by service, resource or principal

-- Optional encryption at rest with the AWS Key Management System (KMS), for logs.

 - Tolerance for slow operations and clock drift in a distributed system.
   The function to schedule original backups for deletion adds a full-day margin.

+- Option to encrypt logs at rest, with the AWS Key Management System (KMS)

+- Option to use custom vaults (with custom KMS keys) and a custom role for AWS Backup

 ### Security Steps You Can Take

-- Prevent people from modifying components, most of which can be identified by `BackupEvents` in ARNs and in the automatic `aws:cloudformation:stack-name` tag.
+- Prevent modification of the components, most of which are identified by `BackupEvents` in ARNs and in the automatic `aws:cloudformation:stack-name` tag.

+- Prevent arbitrary invokation of the AWS Lambda functions.
+See comments in the CloudFormation template, including an observation about the limitations of Lambda's AddPermission operation.

-- Prevent people from directly invoking the AWS Lambda functions and from passing the function roles to arbitrary functions.
+- Prevent use of the function roles with arbitrary functions.
+See comments.

 - Log infrastructure changes using AWS CloudTrail, and set up alerts.

+- Instead of relying on sample vaults, on default `aws/` KMS keys, and on the AWSBackupDefaultServiceRole , define custom equivalents with least-privilege resource- and/or identity-based policies tailored to your needs.

 </details>